Policy: Policy 1-1-1: College Council & Policy and Procedure Development Date Adopted: Oct 09, 2001

 4. Establishes the position of the Board of Regents or the College on a topic of concern.

-5. Only the Board of Regents and administration have the authority to set policy.
+5. Only the Board of Regents and college administration have the authority to set policy.

 6. Answers the questions what and why, rather than how.

 7. Policy Number: is the assigned administrative chapter and sequential number of the Policy/Procedure.
-The official policy number is assigned by the Presidents office.
+The official policy number is assigned by the President's office.
+A deleted policy will be removed, but the numbering will remain and may be used for a future policy insertion.

 8. Procedures: provide detailed directions developed by a responsible party/review authority to put policy into practice.
 They tell how, by whom, where, and when things are done.
 A procedure has the following characteristics: